MamidiSwetha/MamidiSwetha/README.md

 # About Me

 ## Introduction
 Hello!
-I'm [MamidiSwetha], a passionate individual dedicated to continuous learning and self-improvement.
+I'm Mamidi Swetha, a passionate individual dedicated to continuous learning and self-improvement.

 ## Interests
 - Singing and exploring all genres of music